-I think my skin pulls out the orange and the coral in a lot of lipsticks.
-Both Mehr and Please Me, described by MAC as blue pinks*, look coral on me.
-Bobbi Brown Creamy Matte lipstick in True Pink, which is supposed to be a true neutral pink, is not true pink on my face.
+I think my skin pulls out the orange and coral in a lot of lipsticks.
+Both Mehr and Please Me, described by MAC as blue-pinks*, look coral or peachy on me.
+Bobbi Brown Creamy Matte lipstick in True Pink, which is supposed to be a true neutral pink, is not true neutral pink on my face.

 That’s that — if you find your skin tone to be really close to mine (check my matches here), this could be the orange that could work for you.

-I was going to buy Bobbi Brown’s Creamy Matte lipstick in Jenna (see the swatch on Crazy Pop Lock here) but it was not available.
+I was going to buy Bobbi Brown’s Creamy Matte lipstick in Jenna but it was not available.
 I was overcome by a feeling of defeat, which is probably the most illogical of shopping feelings, and I didn’t want to go home empty-handed.
-I bought Lady Danger and now, here we are.
+I bought Lady Danger and here we are.

 MAC Lady Danger is your standard MAC matte lipstick.
-I recently found out that it comes (or came) in amplified formula, too (see it on Shari’s face, it looks bright coral red on her — probably a limited edition release because on her post, it’s in a gold bullet).
+I recently found out that it also had an amplified iteration, which is high-shine and high-pigment (see it on Shari’s face).
+It looks bright coral red on her — probably a limited edition release because on her post, it’s in a gold bullet).

-They always say that orange lipsticks make the teeth yellower.
+They always say that orange lipsticks make the teeth look more yellow.
 Lady Danger, surprisingly, makes my teeth look whiter.
 It’s strange, really.
 I think that’s why I like it.
 I was also surprised that I can wear it on a bare face.
-Many orange lipsticks wash me out or make my skin look drab.
-This doesn’t.
+Many orange lipsticks wash me out or make my skin look drab; this doesn’t.
 Of course, it’ll look better with eye makeup on but I like lipsticks I can wear on their own.

-The problem I’m having with this is that when I put it on, I can’t seem to get the edges right.
-So I bought a cheap orange lip liner that seems to be working so far (not wearing lip liner in the photo, though).
+The problem I’m having with this is when I put it on, I can’t seem to get the edges right.
+So I bought a cheap orange lip liner (not wearing lip liner in the photo, though).
 Also, it clashes with many of my clothes.
-I’d love to wear this more but I can only seem to wear it when I’m wearing white or black.
+I’d love to wear this more but I can only seem to wear it when I’m donning white or black outfits.

-I think orange is the most difficult lip color to wear, at least for my skin tone, it is.
+I think orange is the most difficult lip color to wear, at least against my skin tone.
 I’d take purples and blackened plums over orange any time.
 But I’m glad I decided to adopt a why not mentality.
 Maybe I should try coral next.